NU-CPGME/cpgme_genomics_workshop/workshop/2_command_line.md

 ---

+In the next section, we'll learn a bit more about the different file types we'll be working with: [File types](3_file_types.md)

+---

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.